appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/git-errors.md

 #### Solution

-In the community edition, you are only able to connect to 3 private repositories.
+In the community edition, you can only connect to 3 private repositories.
 To connect to more private repositories, you need to upgrade your plan to the business or enterprise edition.
 For more information, see [Pricing](https://www.appsmith.com/pricing).